cashubtc/nuts/XX.md

 However, this approach has a significant privacy drawback: when the recipient attempts to claim the e-cash, they will reveal the same `Y` to the Mint, allowing it to potentially associate that token with both the sender's and recipient's identity (i.e. IP addresses).
 This compromises the protocol's inteded privacy guarantees.

 Conversely, when the Mint publishes notes about freshly spent e-cash, the notes are simply broadcast to anyone who is listening.
-Then, when a wallet wants to check if its e-cash was claimed, it can query the Nostr notes published by the mint and look for the inclusion of specific secrets (`x`) it sent.
+Then, when a wallet wants to check if its e-cash was claimed, it can query the Nostr notes published by the mint and look for the inclusion of specific secrets' `Y` it sent.
 As a result, the mint never learns which wallet is querying the information.

 ### PoL Scheme

 The proposed protocol also streamlines the creation of a *Proof of Liabilities Report* (see [PoL scheme](PoL)), as each note represents a signed contribution to the "Mint Proof" or "Burn Proof" attestations of the mint for a particular epoch.

-## Mint Nostr Identity
+## `CASHU_MINT_IDENTITY`: Mint Nostr Identity

 The public key associated with the Mint's nostr identity is identical to the one provided in the `pubkey` field of the `GetInfoResponse` object, which is returned by the Mint when it receives a `v1/info` request, as outlined in the [NUT-06](06) specification.